:: BOSCH MIXERS IN STOCK ::

 Bring brine to a simmering boil in a stockpot and ladle hot brine into stuffed jars to cover okra.
 Adjust brine recipe to make enough to cover all.

-Wipe rims clean and adjust new lids and tighten on outer rings.
+Wipe rims clean, adjust new lids and tighten on outer rings.
 Process jars in water bath for 10 minutes.
 Remove from water bath and allow to cool undisturbed.
 Check for a tight seal and store in the pantry.
 Refrigerate after opening.

 TIP: